Appearance

 Dynamic slot names (R5) — per-target consumer-side divergences

-A Rozie consumer using <template #[expr]> (dynamic slot name, where expr evaluates at runtime to the slot name) dispatches differently per target:
+A Rozie consumer using <template #[expr]> (dynamic slot name, where expr evaluates at runtime to the slot name) compiles to a different dispatch shape on each target.

 Lit — scoped slot params arrive via a data attribute